KanarekLife/CV/README.md

 # Stanisław Nieradko's CV

-Repository with my CV and Typst source files.
+Repository with source code for my personal CV template.

 ## How to run?